 1 – Attractive Design and Layout

 Whenever a visitor lands on a website, the website design plays the role of a pivotal point.
 If the website design seems attractive and innovative, the visitor might stay longer unless the website isn’t slow.
-The science behind this is that the creativity in the web design might keep the visitor engaged for a little while.
-It doesn’t mean that the website design will hold on the visitor for minutes.
+The science behind this is that creativity in web design might keep the visitor engaged for a while.
+It doesn’t mean the website design will hold onto the visitor for minutes.
 Instead, it’ll be a matter of a few seconds.

-What an attractive web design could do is lead the visitor into a communication funnel such as filling up a form, moving to contact page, or signing up for the newsletter.
-It does look very simple, but in reality, it is not that easy to make it happen.
-It’s true that the website design alone can’t make visitors convert into subscribers or leads unless the message doesn’t resonate with the audience.
-The design isn’t the only key to the engagement.
+An attractive web design could lead the visitor into a communication funnel, such as filling up a form, moving to the contact page, or signing up for the newsletter.
+It does look straightforward, but it is not that easy to make it happen.
+Indeed, the website design alone can’t make visitors convert into subscribers or leads unless the message doesn’t resonate with the audience.
+The design isn’t the only key to engagement.
 You’ll find out more in the next points.

 2 – Writing a Perfect Copy

-The most important thing after the website design and layout is the website copy.
+The website copy is the most important thing after the website design and layout.
 Not only does it translate your vision into words, but it also helps you send the message across.
-A website copy isn’t the longest form of content, so it has to be precise and to the point.
+A website copy isn’t the longest form of content, so it must be precise and concise.
 The key here is to write a clear, concise, and understandable message.
-The problem with some websites either they go with a generic style of copy or opt to put out technically written content.
+The problem with some websites is that they either use a generic copy style or put out technically written content.
 So it doesn’t help either way.

-On the other side, if the copy is simple, actionable, and enticing, then it impacts differently.
-One of the important goals of getting a website developed and optimized in the digital marketing campaign is that it communicates with the prospects and if the copy hinders that communication for whatever reason, and then there is no point of having a website.
+Conversely, if the copy is simple, actionable, and enticing, it impacts differently.
+One of the important goals of getting a website developed and optimized in the digital marketing campaign is that it communicates with the prospects.
+If the copy hinders that communication for whatever reason, then there is no point in having a website.

 3 – Optin Forms and Popups

 Optin forms and popups work as a funnel in the lead generation process.
-After website design and copy, the optin strategy is an essential thing to take care of in the online marketing process.
-When the visitors land on the website and consume the content, the chances are they’ll walk away.
-What an optin form or popup does is that it builds a connection with the visitor through adding them to the email list.
+After website design and copy, the opt-in strategy is an essential thing to take care of in the online marketing process.
+When the visitors land on the website and consume the content, they’ll likely walk away.
+What an opt-in form or popup does is that it builds a connection with the visitor by adding them to the email list.

 It doesn’t happen so quickly.
-The visitors won’t sign up to the email list if there is no proper funnel is created, let alone if the right message on the optin form is not there.
-The process of highlighting the importance of optin forms is that website communication isn’t just about the website design and copy; instead, optins play a crucial role in converting visitors into leads.
+The visitors won’t sign up to the email list if no proper funnel is created, let alone if the right message on the opt-in form is not there.
+The process of highlighting the importance of option forms is that website communication isn’t just about the website design and copy; instead, options play a crucial role in converting visitors into leads.

 4 – Adding Call-to-Action Buttons